 In the pool: Please re-read the part of your contract that says we are not responsible for your personal items, then bring your phone into the pool area.
 We dare you.

-HANGING UP?
-People must be unaware of this reality, because many of our members also seem to believe that our lobby is somehow private - otherwise they would never speak with such colorful language.
-Yet f-bombs, bull-you-know-whats and rhymes-with-hitch are common among members freed from the shackles of the no-cell-phone areas.
+People must be unaware of this reality, because many of our members also seem to believer that our lobby is somehow private - otherwise they would never speak with such colorful language.
+Yet f-bombs, bull-you-know-whats and rhymes-with-hitch are common among our members freed from the shackles of no-cell-phone areas.

 Here's another sign we could post in our lobby: Just because you can talk on your phone in our lobby doesn't mean that we can't hear you.
 Trust us, we'd rather not be able to, but we can and we do.

-So, we try to find serenity in accepting something we can't change.
-We'll keep trying to change it - "I'm sorry, sir, could you please take your conversation off the workout floor" and "Oh, I'm sorry, can you please put your phone away in the locker room?
-We worry about privacy for our members" - but the truth is the horse has left the barn and it isn't coming back.
-Phones are no longer phones.
+So, we try to find serenity in accepting something we cannot change.
+We'll keep trying to change it - "I'm sorry, sir, could you please take your conversation off the workout floor," and "Oh, I'm sorry, can you please put your phone away in the locker room?
+We worry about privacy for our members," - but the truth is, the horse has left the barn and isn't coming back.
+Phones are no longer just phones.
 Nobody is going to give up his or her "life companion" without a fight, and the fight just isn't worth it to us.

 We don't want to lose members over this, and we think our more well-behaved and reasonable members will help us police the most egregious offenders.